Miguel Rojas Player Props: Dodgers vs. Astros

-On Friday, Miguel Rojas (.241 batting average in his past 10 games, with two doubles and two walks) and the Los Angeles Dodgers play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 10:10 PM ET.
+Miguel Rojas -- batting .333 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Houston Astros, with Ronel Blanco on the hill, on June 24 at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Angels.
+He reached base in all three of his plate appearances (2-for-2) in his last appearance against the Astros.

 Miguel Rojas Game Info & Props vs. the Astros